Grafana Loki

 Structured metadata Supports OpenTelemetry attributes as structured metadata

-Deployment — Simple Scalable Mode
+Deployment — Distributed (Microservices) Mode

-Component Replicas CPU RAM Storage Purpose
+Component Replicas CPU (req) RAM (req) Storage Purpose

-Gateway 1 200m 256Mi Nginx reverse proxy, routing
+Gateway 1 200m 256Mi Nginx reverse proxy — sole entry point for clients

 What Feeds Into Loki